Aeolun/nconf-esm/README.md

 ## API Documentation

-The top-level of `nconf` is an instance of the `nconf.Provider` abstracts this all for you into a simple API.
+The top-level of `nconf-esm` is an instance of the `nconf.Provider`, which abstracts this all for you into a simple API.

 ### nconf.add(name, options)
 Adds a new store with the specified `name` and `options`.
 If `options.type` is not set, then `name` will be used instead: